Manuteaa/dbd_autoSkillCheck/README.md

 Why does the AI model hit the skill check too early and fails ?
 - You may experience a very low ping (this is good) combined with a better computer than mine.
 Edit the file `dbd/AI_model.py` to disable the ante-frontier hits (set hit variable to False, for example `2: {"desc": "repair-heal (ante-frontier)", "hit": False}`)
+- In the last version, disable the ante-frontier skill check hits: uncheck this hit option in the Web UI

 Does the script work well with the perk hyperfocus ?
 - Yes